RESEARCH STARTER

 Electronics.
 Lenses and mirrors are used extensively in consumer electronics, primarily as part of systems to read and write optical media such as CDs and DVDs.
 These optical disks encode information in microscopic grooves, which are read by a laser in much the same manner as a turntable's needle reads a record.
 Good-quality lenses are essential to focus the laser beam onto the disk and to capture the reflection from the disk's surface.
 Lenses, and sometimes mirrors, are used in car headlights and LED lights.

 Science.
-Astronomy has long been the driving force behind advances in optics, and many varieties of lenses and mirrors were developed specifically to enable astronomical observation.
+Astronomy has long been the driving force behind advances in optics, and many varieties of lenses and mirrors were explicitly developed to enable astronomical observation.
 Large modern telescopes are limited not by the optical quality of their lenses and mirrors but by distortion caused by turbulence in the atmosphere.
 To address this, state-of-the-art telescopes use adaptive optical systems, which can change the shape of the telescope's primary mirror in response to fluctuations in the atmosphere, which are measured with a powerful laser.

 Lens and mirror systems are also indispensable as tools in a larger research apparatus.
 Microscopes, high-speed cameras, and other digital equipment are commonplace in biological, chemical, and physical science laboratories, and many experimental setups include custom-made imaging equipment all based on combinations of mirrors and lenses.

-Careers and Course Work
+Careers and Coursework

-Courses in physics, astronomy, advanced mathematics, geometry, optical engineering, mechanical engineering, aerospace engineering, computer science, and chemistry provide background knowledge and training needed to pursue a future working with various applications utilizing mirrors and lenses.
+Courses in physics, astronomy, advanced mathematics, geometry, optical engineering, mechanical engineering, aerospace engineering, computer science, and chemistry provide the background knowledge and training needed to pursue a future working with various applications utilizing mirrors and lenses.
 A bachelor's degree in any of the above fields would assist in the basic applications of mirrors and lenses, but careers involving research or development of lenses in the corporate domain or academia would almost certainly necessitate a graduate degree in one of the above disciplines—ideally a doctorate.
 Although employment at any university as an educator and researcher is one potential career path, with an emphasis in physics and astronomy, working at an observatory is also a career possibility.
-Having an additional concentration of course work in aerospace engineering is also outstanding preparation for employment with NASA and government space projects.
+Having an additional concentration of coursework in aerospace engineering is also outstanding preparation for employment with NASA and government space projects.

 Additional career opportunities working with lenses abound in the medical field, especially as an optical engineer.
 Either a master's or doctorate in physics or optics is a prerequisite for a career as an optical engineer; however, an associate's degree is all that is necessary to become trained to work as a contact lens technician.
 To work as an optometrist, one must graduate from a college of optometry after completing a bachelor's degree, and to work as an ophthalmologist, one must obtain a medical degree.